dripnasc/Ecommerce-BDDTesting/README.md

 - Adding product to cart
 - Removing a product from cart
 - Buying a product
-  --Notes: Just checking if credit card option is displayed as performing a purchase was not required
+  -- Notes: Just checking if credit card option is displayed as performing a purchase was not required

-###### Test cases:
+###### Test scenarios:
--
+- Successful search of an existing product
+- Successfully loading page of a searched product
+- Successfully adding several items of a product to cart
+- Successfully removing product from cart containing one product
+- Successful Purchase using credit card

 ###### Login observations
 - Login was considered a Background of each Feature.
-- User was registered using temporarily e-mail generator, randon CPF generator and not real user's information
+- User was registered using temporarily e-mail generator, randon CPF generator and not real user's information *Important:*
--